WeChat: Censorship

-Global censorship
+Censorship of global issues and separation into two separate platforms

 Starting in 2013, reports arose that Chinese-language searches even outside China were being keyword filtered and then blocked.
 This occurred on incoming traffic to China from foreign countries but also exclusively between foreign parties (the service had already censored its communications within China).
 In the international example of blocking, a message was displayed on users' screens: "The message "南方周末" your message contains restricted words.
 Please check it again."
 These are the Chinese characters for a Guangzhou-based paper called Southern Weekly (or, alternatively, Southern Weekend).
 The next day Tencent released a statement addressing the issue saying "A small number of WeChat international users were not able to send certain messages due to a technical glitch this Thursday.
 Immediate actions have been taken to rectify it.
 We apologize for any inconvenience it has caused to our users.
 We will continue to improve the product features and technological support to provide a better user experience."
-WeChat planned to build two different platforms to avoid this problem in the future; one for the Chinese mainland and one for the rest of the world.
+WeChat eventually built two different platforms to avoid this problem; one for the Chinese mainland (Weixin) and one for the rest of the world (WeChat).
 The problem existed because WeChat's servers were all located in China and thus subjected to its censorship rules.

-Following the overwhelming victory of pro-democracy candidates in the 2019 Hong Kong local elections WeChat censored messages related to the election and disabled the accounts of posters in other countries such as U.S. and Canada.
+Following the overwhelming victory of pro-democracy candidates in the 2019 Hong Kong local elections Weixin censored messages related to the election and disabled the accounts of posters in other countries such as U.S. and Canada.
 Many of those targeted were of Chinese ancestry.

-In 2020, WeChat started censoring messages concerning the COVID-19 pandemic.
+In 2020, Weixin started censoring messages concerning the COVID-19 pandemic.

-In December 2020 WeChat blocked a post by Australian Prime Minister Scott Morrison during a diplomatic spat between Australia and China.
-In his WeChat post Morrison had criticized a doctored image posted by a Chinese diplomat and praised the Chinese-Australian community.
+In December 2020 Weixin blocked a post by Australian Prime Minister Scott Morrison during a diplomatic spat between Australia and China.
+In his Weixin post Morrison had criticized a doctored image posted by a Chinese diplomat and praised the Chinese-Australian community.
 According to Reuters the company claimed to have blocked the post for "violated regulations, including distorting historical events and confusing the public."